evilstickybits/theanimeeffect/Episodes/episode1-w-transcript.md

 He's the holographic that you hope is in the back of your card pack.

+### Nicholas

 But I definitely came up during the time of the monster collecting craze.
-Obviously, Pokemon is the big one.
-Digimon, which I love the Digimon anime in a way that I don't love any of the other monster collecting anime.
+Obviously, [Pokemon](https://en.wikipedia.org/wiki/Pokémon) is the big one.
+[Digimon](https://en.wikipedia.org/wiki/Digimon), which I love the Digimon anime in a way that I don't love any of the other monster collecting anime.

 I watch the Digimon anime again every three years, the first three seasons, and they hold up.